 Admitted as a solicitor of the Supreme Court of Queensland in 1971, Tim was appointed a Justice of the Peace and became a Registered Tax Agent in 1972, was admitted as a solicitor of the High Court of Australia, qualified as a Mediator through Bond University, and was later appointed a Notary Public by a ‘Court of Faculties’ in England under the guidance of the Archbishop of Canterbury.

 Graham Stenton has been practicing law 37 years.
 His main focus here is looking after property transactions, including conveyancing.
 He also has an interest in wills and estates.

 Naomi started with our firm as a work experience student in 2013.
 Impressing us immensely, she was offered and accepted the position of Law Clerk in 2014.
 She quickly gained skills in the administration of deceased estates, property transactions, and advocating and negotiating in estate disputes.

 Pete Galea holds a Bachelor of Laws and a Bachelor of Psychological Science from Griffith University and in 2020 he commenced specialist postgraduate studies in Wills & Estates at the College of Law in its Master of Applied Law (Wills and Estates) programme.

 Eirini holds a Bachelor of Arts, majoring in History and Political Science from the University of Queensland, a Bachelor of Laws from the Queensland University of Technology and a Graduate Diploma in Legal Practice from the Queensland University of Technology.

 Kristen holds dual degrees in Bachelor of Laws (Honours) and Bachelor of Arts, majoring in Japanese and Criminology from the University of Queensland, and a Graduate Diploma in Legal Practice from the College of Law.
-She will commence her Master of Applied Law (Family Law) at the College of Law in 2020.
+She has commenced specialised postgraduate study in the area of Family Law at the College of Law.